-For this, the regulatory authority first calculates the average efficiency score across all companies, i.e. the arithmetic mean of all benchmarked system operators, and applies an efficiency floor of 80%.
+The regulatory authority identifies the average efficiency score of all benchmarked companies, taking into consideration the efficiency floor of 80%.
 A company with an average efficiency score receives a nominal WACC of 4.88% (before taxation) on the RAB.
-If a company is more/less efficient than the average, its WACC is adjusted by a maximum of $\pm$ 0.5%.
+If a company is more/less efficient than the average, its WACC is adjusted by a maximum of \pm 0.5%.
 To ensure that the RAB of Austrian electricity DSOs generates an average return of 4.88%, the regulatory authority offsets above-average and below-average efficiencies against each other.

 Suppose that the average efficiency amounts to 92%.
-This leads to the following individual WACC for the focal grid operator:
+For a grid operator with an efficiency score of 90%, the following individual WACC applies.

-$$4.80\% = 4.88\% - \frac{0.5\%}{(92\% - 80\%)} (92\% - 90\%).$$
+Individual WACC = $4.88\% - \frac{0.5\%}{(92\% - 80\%)} (92\% - 90\%) = 4.80\%$.

-The regulatory authority then applies each company's individual WACC to the depreciated book value of its RAB up to 2016.
+The regulatory authority then connects each company's individual WACC with the depreciated book value of its RAB activated up to 2016.
 A uniform 4.88% WACC applies to all investments (minus customer prepayments) made in 2017 and 2018.
-This uniform rate was chosen because there was no annual efficiency benchmark, i.e. until the next benchmark is carried out and can be taken into account in future RPs, the regulatory authority has to assume the same (average) efficiency for all investments.
-For investments from 2019 onwards, a mark-up raises this rate to 5.20%.
+This uniform rate was chosen because there was no efficiency benchmark after the audit year.
+Until the next benchmark, the regulatory authority has to assume the same (average) efficiency for all investments.
+For investments from 2019 onwards, a mark-up raises the uniform rate to 5.20%.
 This mark-up is meant to promote investments.

 Depreciation is passed through without any mark-downs or other changes.
-This system therefore minimises the risk exposure for system operators by guaranteeing that their investments are recovered through the grid charges.
+This system minimises the risk exposure for system operators by guaranteeing that their investments are recovered through the grid charges.